SoilFoil64/OpenDOS/README.md

 # OpenDOS
 All companies seem to be busy making GUI operating systems because they're big and they have a lot to lose.
 But what if I make DOS?
-A have absolutely nothing to lose!
+I have absolutely nothing to lose!
 # info
 OpenDOS commands are regular batch commands, but the only commands available at the 21.1 (1.0!) release are: